- What characteristics make a good family dog?

 3. Bernese Mountain Dog

-Often known as 'gentle giants', Bernese Mountain dogs have a lovable, fun personality.
-When well socialised, they make one of the best dog breeds for kids as they're usually very patient and kind.
-They're particularly well suited to active households with older children who like to engage in outdoor activities such as hiking, camping and exploring in nature.
+Often known as 'gentle giants', Bernese Mountain dogs have a lovable, fun personalities.
+When well-socialised, they make one of the best dog breeds for kids as they're usually very patient and kind.
+They're particularly well suited to active households with older children who like to engage in outdoor activities such as hiking, camping and exploring.
 However, this family dog breed will not be suitable for very small children as they can easily knock them over and accidentally hurt them whilst playing.

 Not only are Beagles considered to be one of the best dog breeds for families, but also one of the friendliest in general.
 With energetic and cheeky personalities, they love their pack and enjoy nothing more than getting up to mischief with their smaller companions.
 And, despite their excitable nature they're also generally very tolerant and calm with children.